How To: Install VMware server in a Suse/openSUSE 10, 11 Host [plus enabling USB support]

 Register for [free] VMware server to receive your software key by email.

 Check package installation and kernel consistency: Open a command line as root.
 Then issue the command rpm -qa kernel* gcc* make.
-This checks for installation of the packages that you need: kernel-source, gcc, gcc-c++ and make.
+This checks for installation of the packages that you need: kernerl-source, gcc, gcc-c++ and make.
 Further it allows you to see whether kernel modules are of the same version.
 It is crucial that they are of the same version.
 I received these responses to the commands:

 This states that I do have the applications make, gcc-c++, gcc and kernel-source installed.